prathameshgaikwad/Innings/README.md

 ## Introduction

-This project is the client-side implementation of a Cricket Tournament Management System.
-It provides a user interface for interacting with the system, allowing users to view tournaments, fixtures, matches, teams, and other relevant data related to cricket tournaments.
+This project is an implementation of a Cricket Tournament Management System.
+It allows users to view and manage cricket tournaments and matches.